FAQs - About the rollout

 - How much will the rollout cost Great Britain?

 Smart meters are an essential upgrade to an outdated system.
-The savings of nearly £17 billion will far outweigh the investment of almost £11 billion - meaning an overall saving of nearly £6 billion between now and 2030.
+The savings of £19.5 billion will far outweigh the investment of £13.5 billion – meaning an overall net benefit of £6 billion between now and 2034.

 - Have other countries already got smart meters?

 The United States, Canada, Italy, Australia, New Zealand and The Netherlands are among the countries already benefiting from smart meters and most other EU countries are currently rolling them out.
-In Great Britain, the rollout has been specifically designed with the consumer at its heart with millions of pounds of savings that are expected to be passed on through lower bills and energy efficiency, and will help Britain move towards a lower carbon economy.
+In Great Britain, the rollout has been specifically designed with the consumer at its heart with a focus on using the smart meter and associated in home display to help monitor energy use and manage bills, and will help Britain move towards a lower carbon economy.